 Provide an environment that meets the system's requirements for ambient temperature and air quality.

-Network and telephone line planning
+Communications line planning

 Provide sufficient network and analog telephone lines and plan the location of the system and external components to accommodate the lengths of the connecting cables.